31 Sights in Cádiz, Spain (with Map and Images)

 17. Monumento a Cayetano del Toro

-The people of Cadiz, in recognition of gratitude, tried to put a monument to Don Cayetano del Toro y Quartiellers in the Plaza de Mina, at the suggestion of the Hon.
-Mrs. Patrocinio de Biedma, wishing that Mariano Benlliure sculpt it.
-This project did not come to fruition.
-When he died, the Hispano-American Academy of Cádiz did not want to delay this tribute any longer and encouraged the collection that was to erect him in what was then called Plaza de Méndez Núñez.
-Patrocinio de Biedma died on September 14, 1927, in Cádiz, without seeing his purpose of making the monument to his friend Cayetano del Toro fulfilled.
+The Cadiz people, in recognition of gratitude, tried to put a monument to Don Cayetano del Toro and Quartiellers in the Plaza de Mina, indicating the Hon.
+Mrs. Ms. Sponsorship of Biedma, wishing that Mariano Benlliure is sculpted.
+This project did not crystallize.
+When he already died, the Hispano -American Academy of Cádiz did not want to retard this tribute more and encouraged the collection to erect him in the then called Plaza de Méndez Núñez.
+Sponsorship of Biedma died on September 14, 1927, in Cádiz, without seeing his purpose of carrying out the monument to his friend Cayetano del Toro.

 18. Casa de las Cinco Torres